 #2 Contract review and approval

-Once the contract is drafted and within the system, it’s time for the legal team and relevant stakeholders from finance, procurement, etc., to review and approve it.
-These teams will check the contract against established parameters and quality standards to ensure compliance and mitigate risks.
+Once the contract is drafted and uploaded into the system, the legal team and relevant stakeholders from finance, procurement, etc., will review and approve it.
+They’ll check the contract against established standards to ensure compliance and reduce risks.
+This is typically done through an internal ticketing system, Slack, email, or a project management tool, or by using CLM software to push the contract for approval based on defined hierarchies.

 Also Read: Unlock Efficiency with Contract Collaboration Software